 - There are locking systems you can purchase as well as motion sensors that can alert you if someone is near your RV.
 Some even emit audible alerts to scare potential threats away.

-- Have security cameras and alarms set up, deter people with stickers on doors
+- Have security cameras and alarms set up, deter people with stickers on doors.

 2. Personal Protection

 In addition to RV security, you will want to have personal security.
 Most will recommend that you carry pepper or bear spray with you when exploring.
 You can also invest in a personal alarm to alert others that you need help.
-Investing in a self-defense class is also common among women that will be on the road alone.
-Some women may choose to have a firearm.
-If you do not feel comfortable with a weapon, you can use other defense tools such as a baseball bat or hiking poles.
-Just keep them handy in case you find yourself in need.
+There is no such thing as too safe or too secure.

 3. Take Your Dog

 If you have a dog, take it with you.
 If not, consider getting one to accompany you.
 Even a small dog will increase your safety because barking not only detours criminals, but it alerts you to danger.
-A larger dog will be physically intimidating but in reality, small dogs are more likely to react negatively than a big dog.
-Dogs also make great companions so are a great choice for solo RV living.
+Moreover, most people are less likely to mess with someone who has a dog.

 4. Watch Where You Park

-5. Find Community
+5. Find a Community